SohamMafidar/Dictionary-Web-App/README.md

 # About the Project

-This project was built as a solution to FrontEnd Mentor's [this](https://www.frontendmentor.io/challenges/dictionary-web-app-h5wwnyuKFL) challenge.
+This project was built as a solution to Front End Mentor's [this](https://www.frontendmentor.io/challenges/dictionary-web-app-h5wwnyuKFL) challenge.

 Project is built using React.js as frontend framework and uses vanilla CSS.
 With this web-app, user can ->
 ![Default State](<Dictionary-App Default-State.JPG>)